 Old Fuel in an ECHO String Trimmer Will Cause Starting Problems

-Old fuel left in a ECHO string trimmer won’t only cause fuel restrictions, but it can also damage the carburetor and engine.
+Old fuel left in an ECHO string trimmer won’t only cause fuel restrictions, but it can also damage the carburetor and engine.

-Because ethanol is found in most gasolines and gas begins to break down as soon as 30 days after purchase, it’s important to use fresh gasoline with a low ethanol content.
+Because ethanol is found in most types of gasoline and gas begins to break down as soon as 30 days after purchase, it’s important to use fresh gasoline with low ethanol content.

 Ethanol is not kind to the small engine used on your ECHO trimmer.
 This product naturally attracts moisture from the air causing premature corrosion and fuel restrictions.

-The ethanol and water mixture not only leaves behind a varnish and gummy deposits, it can also separate from gas over time causing potential engine damage.
+The ethanol and water mixture not only leaves behind varnish and gummy deposits, but it can also separate from gas over time causing potential engine damage.

-Because of this, always use an unleaded gasoline with a minimum octane-rating of 89 (mid-grade) and maximum ethanol content of 10% (E10).
+Because of this, always use unleaded gasoline with a minimum octane rating of 89 (mid-grade) and maximum ethanol content of 10% (E10).
 Never use E15 or E85 in the engine as this will damage the engine and most likely void manufacturer warranties.